Finding Legal Help

 English Written Exam

-Due to the pandemic, the English Written Exam will be held twice in 2021.
+Due to the pandemic, the English Written Exam will be held three times in 2022.
 The test will only be offered at Matheson Courthouse in Salt Lake City, UT.

-Only five to six candidates will be able to take the exam in-person each time it's offered, with strict safety protocols in place.
+Only eight candidates will be able to take the exam in-person each time it's offered, with strict safety protocols in place.

 On the day of the exam candidates must undergo and pass an over the phone health screening in the morning.
 Candidates will be required to wear a face mask during the entire exam.

 Please call 801-578-3800 to pay the test fee with a debit or credit card.
 Spots will be filled by those who register and pay the $25 test fee first.

 A candidate must complete the 2-Day Orientation as part of the Basic Steps described above.
 The court offers this language-neutral training twice annually to help candidates understand the court interpreting profession.
 The certificate received for the 2-Day Orientation is valid for two years from the date the class was attended.